rugtumu/Workout-Tracker/README.md

 ## Data Privacy

-- All data is stored locally on your device
+- All data is stored **encrypted** on your device (using SQLCipher).
+- The database password is protected by a **PIN** you set on first launch. **If you forget your PIN, it cannot be recovered!** Store your PIN safely.
-- No data is sent to external servers
+- No data is sent to external servers.
-- Data is encrypted in the local SQLite database
-- You have complete control over your data
-- Use export features for data backup
-- Import only accepts files exported from this app
+- The database file is encrypted, so even if your device is lost or hacked, your data is protected.
+- It is recommended to back up your data regularly in case your device is lost or compromised.
+- If an old (unencrypted) database is detected, the app will create a new encrypted database.
+Old data will not be preserved.
+- Workout and medical data additions/updates now instantly update the UI (improved state management).

 ## Technical Details